 Around Rue de Buci you will find many cafes and food shops, such as Grom gelato and playful Macaroon shops, but this one has become a firm favourite.

 Bellota-Bellota is a temple to Iberian cuisine, so us girls take a chair while our men have some fun.
+Andy is given the chance to slice a few slithers off himself!

 The tasting is done and various slices are bought.